ohlemacher/pychallenge/README.md

         - The gray blocks have some information.
         - Find them.
 Being gray, they each have equal values for red, green and blue.
         - The gray values map to ASCII characters.
 Use chr() to convert to a character.
         - Note: The blocks each have many pixels, horizontally and vertically (it is a block).
-This leads to repeating pixels.
+This leads to repeating strings and characters within the strings.
 Attempting to dedup can cause issues.
+Take care with strings like 110 which could be incorrectly deduped to 10.
+        - Answer: integrity

+8. integrity
+    - Problem:
+        - We have a picture of a bee with a hyperlink.
+When clicked, we a prompted for credentials.
+    - Hints:
+        - The page source contains:
+            - un: 'BZh91AY&SYA\xaf\x82\r\x00\x00\x01\x01\x80\x02\xc0\x02\x00 \x00!\x9ah3M\x07<]\xc9\x14\xe1BA\x06\xbe\x084'
+            - pw: 'BZh91AY&SY\x94$|\x0e\x00\x00\x00\x81\x00\x03$ \x00!\x9ah3M\x13<]\xc9\x14\xe1BBP\x91\xf08'
+    - Solution:
+        - The un and pw strings start with 'BZ'.
+They are compressed with bzip compression.
+        - Use the bz2 module to decompress each.
+Print the results.
+        - Answer:
+            - user  : huge
+            - passwd: file